ganeti/ganeti/man/hsqueeze.rst

 cluster by the algorithm used by **hbal**\(1) yields a situation where all instances are located on online nodes, and each node has at least the target resources free for new instances.

+All offline nodes with a tag starting with ``htools:standby`` are considered candidates for being taken online.
+Those nodes are taken online till balancing the cluster by the algorithm used by **hbal**\(1) yields a situation where each node has at least the minimal resources free for new instances.

 OPTIONS
 -------